cjwit/section-word-count-targets/README.md

-# Selection Word Count
+# Section Word Count Targets

-This simple VSCode extension calculates the word count of a selection and displays it in the status bar.
-The status bar item is hidden when nothing is selected (the selection word count is zero).
+This VSCode extension searches markdown headers for trailing text that includes `(Target: NNN)`.
+It displays the word count of the section calculated as percent progress against the given target.

 ## Requirements